DillonKyleDev/FlatEngine/README.md

 ## Lua Functions Available

-This is a comprehensive list of all functions that can be called in Lua to interact with FlatEngine2D, GameObjects, and components:
+This is a comprehensive list of all functions that can be called in Lua to interact with FlatEngine2D, GameObjects, and their components:

 `CreateGameObject(long parentID = -1)`<br/>
 Action: Creates a GameObject.<br/>